daptx/daptx.github.io/dorian/RE-Dorian-Report.md

 Do the research findings suggest a need for any future research?

 ## References

+Koblentz-Stenzler, L., & Pack, A. (2021).
+(Rep.).
+International Institute for Counter-Terrorism (ICT).
+Retrieved May 13, 2021, from http://www.jstor.org/stable/resrep30926

 Include any referenced studies or materials in the [AAG Style of author-date referencing](https://www.tandf.co.uk//journals/authors/style/reference/tf_USChicagoB.pdf).